SEN-RAD/animaps/README.md

 ### Functionality

-The user can use the map or search bar to find spots, or use the Add spot section to add his own spots.
+The user can use the map or search bar to find spots for animal/wildlife watching, or use the Add spot section to add his own spots.

 ### Lessons Learned